OmkarK45/talks/packages/2025-19-12-smallcase-search/slides.md

 [click] Global state managers are overkill here - we'd need extra plumbing to sync with URL, and it's global by default when we want feature-scoped.

-[click] This is what the provider hierarchy looks like - clean, readable, each provider has a single responsibility.
+[click] This is the actual provider hierarchy - clean, readable, each provider has a single responsibility.
+State and actions in one, analytics in another.
 -->

 ---